 Dates for the exams will be announced during lecture as they will depend on how much time is spent on the Math and Stats review.
 The first midterm will occur soon after the review on mathematics and statistics is over.
 The second midterm will occur as soon as Part 1 of the syllabus is over.
 The final exam will take place during the time slot allocated by the registrar's office.
-Finally there will also be a term paper due during the last week of classes.

-The grades will be weighted as following:
+The grades will be weighted as following: 17.5% Problem sets 17.5% First midterm 32.5% Second midterm 32.5% Final

-10% Problem sets

-10% Term paper

-10% First midterm

-35% Second midterm

-35% Final